Bỏ qua đến nội dung

 With Full Wall Panel:

-2. Paste the YAML file contents there (or create a new View of type "Panel")
+2. Paste the YAML file content there (or create a new View with the "Panel" type)

 - Battery level and remaining percentage